nike-tombasov/BYOD-MVP5/legacy/legacy_readme.md

 ## Rules:
 - Do not reuse directly
 - Use only as reference
-- Current architecture is defined in ARCHITECTURE.md
+- Current architecture is defined in architecture.md
 - Legacy code may violate current rules
+- Do not make any changes in past Stages

 ## Stage I